 We have also inherited buildings that are scarred by additions that were designed and built in haste to fulfill an urgent need that is long forgotten.
 Only the shabby, out-of-character physical evidence remains.
-And, as we Facilities have no voice of their own.
-The chief facilities officer is their only voice.

-all know, the building will never be razed because the space within this monstrosity is too valuable.
+And, as we all know, the building will never be razed because the space within this monstrosity is too valuable.
 Similar problems on a smaller scale occur in some of the renovations requested by our customers.